 The Design and Fabrication Process

-When you convert a shipping container into the construction of your choice, the process is simple.
+When you convert a standard unit into the construction of your choice, the process is simple.
 You should have a broad idea of how you want your construction to look, what it will be used for, and where you want it to go.

 You can then discuss the project with our specialist design team who will listen to your ideas and help to come up with a definitive design.
 You will be allocated an account manager who will oversee the project from start to finish and act as a point of reference for you.